Goodners Lake

 Stearns County, MinnesotaEutrophic

 On the scoring rubric Goodners Lake grades a D: clarity at 5.0 ft and 71 µg/L of phosphorus keep it in the lower bracket for Stearns County.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Goodners Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
 The fishery is bass-led, with 11 documented species across the lake's records.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.